 Rebecca E Marshall, ‘This That Happens’ 1995-2013, excerpts from personal archive.

 Jonathan Caouette, ‘Tarnation’ 2003.

 Agnes Varda, ‘The Gleaners and I’ 2000 and ‘The Beaches of Agnes’ 2008, (excerpts).

 SCREENING: ‘Sans Soleil’

 Chris Marker / 1983 / France / 100mins / subtitles / 15

 A narrated journey through the thoughts, pictures and memories of a young female woman’s travels in Japan, Iceland and San Francisco.
 Visionary director Chris Marker brings this story to life with an idiosyncratic meditation on time and place, memory and image in our post-modern universe.

 With an introduction by Rebecca E Marshall looking at Marker’s exploration of how memory serves to constitute an individual’s sense of self and the collective process of forging an official version of history.

 A Hundred Parts, A Hundred Faces

-Awarded a three year practice based film PhD with Exeter University and The London Film School to commence September 2013.
+Awarded a three year practice based PhD scholarship in film with Exeter University and The London Film School, commencing September 2013.